Waldorfio/cv-application/README.md

 - Allows users to create their own resume using a ready made template

 ### Goals
-- Practice the fundamentals of state and prop management with Class based components
+- Practice the fundamentals of state and component management with Class based components
 - Create a dynamic app with multiple components and states

 ### Challenges Faced